slatedocs/slate/source/includes/_appendices.md

 For example, the token for 321076479 74600015199010 is 321076XXXXXXXX9010 and the hash for SN12K00100152000025690007542 is SN12K0XXXXXXXX7542

-The bank account number token should be included in the JSON string of the request to IdentityMind Transaction API in the field “ptoken."
+The bank account number token should be included in the JSON string of the request to IdentityMind Transaction API in the field "ptoken."

 ## Appendix E: Change History